threefoldfoundation/info_sdk/src/develop/code/web/code_web.md

 When you decide to expose your workload using a `TF Gateway`, there are different approaches to achieve that.

-1- Using a `Delegated Domain`: in this case you first delegate your domain to a gateway using a `domain delegation workload` and add an `NS` record in your dns manager of that domain pointing to the gateway dns server. then you can create `subdomain` of your delegated domain and use them in `tcp reverse proxy` worklooads.
+- Using a `Delegated Domain`: in this case you first delegate your domain to a gateway using a `domain delegation workload` and add an `NS` record in your dns manager of that domain pointing to the gateway dns server. then you can create `subdomain` of your delegated domain and use them in `tcp reverse proxy` workloads.

-2- Using a `Managed Domain`: most gateways offer some domain names that you can create a `subdomain` of them without having to delegate your domain to the gateway. and later you can use these subdomains in your `tcp reverse proxy` workloads.
+- Using a `Managed Domain`: most gateways offer some domain names that you can create a `subdomain` of them without having to delegate your domain to the gateway. and later you can use these subdomains in your `tcp reverse proxy` workloads.

-3- Using a `Custom Domain`: in this case you create a `tcp reverse proxy` on a gateway and bind it to a domain name.
+- Using a `Custom Domain`: in this case you create a `tcp reverse proxy` on a gateway and bind it to a domain name.
 But you'll have to create an `A` record of this domain name pointing to the gateway IP address yourself.

 #### Note: that the only option you can use if want to access a container using a FQDN like `mydomain.com` without any additions (ie: `mysite.mydomain.com`) is using a `Custom Domain` approach where you create an `A` record of `mydomain.com` pointing to the IP address of the gateway.